 Co-op participants will be able to choose between installing solar, installing a Level 2 charger, or both.
 These chargers require installation by professional electricians and can be used for business or residential charging applications.

-Drive Electric RVA, Sierra Club – Virginia Chapter, and Solar United Neighbors are the co-op sponsors.
+Drive Electric RVA, Sierra Club – Virginia Chapter, William and Mary Office of Sustainability, and Solar United Neighbors are the co-op sponsors.
 The group is seeking participants and will host two information meetings on Tuesday, May 21, at 6:30 p.m., at the Great Neck Recreation Center (2521 Shorehaven Dr, Virginia Beach, VA 23454) and on Wednesday, May 22, at 6:30 p.m., at the Main Street Library (110 Main St, Newport News, VA 23601) to educate the community about solar and the co-op process.

 “We’re forming this co-op to make saving money with solar and EV chargers energy as simple as possible,” said Ann Creasy of the Sierra Club.
 “Working with the group helps participants learn about the technology so they feel confident in their decision to go solar.”